 I am a freelance photographer based in Southern California with roots in Texas, Northern Ireland, the Abacos, Cape Cod, and back to Pasadena.
 Mom was a portrait photographer and dad was a lighting designer; so light, shadow and the smell of emulsion was around a lot.
 I don't know that it was inevitable that I became a photographer (At one point I was convinced I should be on tour with Peter Frampton), but those memories, along with a massive curiosity for the world in general, and people more specifically, put me where I am.

-After high school I spent 7 years in the film business as a camera assistant where emulsion came back in 1000' rolls.
-Curiosity got the better of me again and I started college at USC.
-After that and a year working as a photojournalist outside of Seattle, moved on to graduate school at Syracuse.
-During an internship in DC I was given the opportunity to work in Northern Ireland for a summer.
-I was supposed to be writing a thesis on paper, but I chose Tri-X and Velvia, photographing the Troubles from both sides of the civil divide, selling some to publications back home.
+10 years as a motion picture camera assistant ------------>B.A. at Southern Cal----------> M.A.
+Syracuse (geez it's cold here!!)-----------> Northern Ireland : I was supposed to be writing a thesis, but I chose Tri-X instead, photographing The Troubles from both sides of the civil divide, selling some to publications back home.
 The friends I made during that period have become family as I watch new generations flourish.
 The tribe expands.

-These days I can be found in the studio, on the street, in a pub, off the coast of SoCal; following a story, idea, theme or anything else that I know needs to be expressed visually.
-After 20 years shooting and teaching in the craft that curiosity has never gone away.
-Like all shooters, I've learned to plan well and take in the unexpected moments...which is what curiosity often leads to, and is what we're supposed to do anyway.
+After 20 years shooting and teaching in the craft my curiosity has never abated.
+Like all shooters, I've learned to plan well and take in the unexpected moments...which is what curiosity leads to most of the time, and is what we're supposed to do anyway.
 Thats why you hired me.